AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 Deploying and interacting with EVM-based smart contracts on Astar is as easy as any other EVM-compatable network.
 Usually, getting set up requires two steps:

 1. Configuring (and funding) your Ethereum account on the respective network
-2. Adding Astar's networks to your Ethereum client
+2. Adding Astar networks to your Ethereum client

 :::caution
 For Astar and Shiden applications, we *highly* recommend [running your own network node](../nodes/index.md) and not relying on our RPC endpoints.
 This further decentralizes the network, and puts you in control of your uptime requirements.